 At SWA, we’re working with our clients to evaluate their BEPS compliance options.
 Here are the first steps we recommend:

 Data accuracy is a critical first step in the compliance process.
 Check that square footages, space use types, occupancy, and all meters are entered.
 A good place to start is Portfolio Manager’s Data Quality Checker.
 If updates need to be made to your Portfolio Manager entry, SWA can work with you to ensure you have the documentation you need.

 Determine the best compliance pathway for your building

 Review the BEPS compliance pathways (summarized below) and determine which are viable.
 Factors to consider in choosing the best pathway include distance to the BEPS median ENERGY STAR score, building and equipment age, current or upcoming renovations, planned equipment upgrades, and access to capital.

 SWA expects BEPS to get more stringent over time.
 Make a plan for aligning building upgrades with future performance targets and start to think about how to fully electrify building systems.
 We expect future policies and performance standards to target greenhouse gas reductions, which lends itself to using more electric and less gas.
 Changes in performance standards can create major future headaches for building owners if not incorporated into planning now.

 Buildings that meet the BEPS for the current period should still consider taking these steps, especially if they have major capital upgrades planned for the next few years, to ensure buildings stay above the medians.

-The graphic below illustrates the BEPS compliance timeline for a building falling below the initial 2021 baseline and the steps needed to demonstrate a 20% improvement in energy use in order to avoid any financial penalties.
+The graphics below illustrate the BEPS compliance timeline for a building falling below the initial 2021 baseline and the steps needed to demonstrate an improvement in energy use to avoid any financial penalties.